Generic name: acetaminophen (oral) [ a-SEET-a-MIN-oh-fen ]

 Before taking this medicine

-You should not take Tylenol if you are allergic to acetaminophen.
+You should not take Tylenol if you are allergic to acetaminophen, or if you have severe liver disease.

-Do not take this medication without a doctor's advice if you have ever had alcoholic liver disease (cirrhosis) or if you drink more than 3 alcoholic beverages per day.
+Do not take this medicine without a doctor's advice if you have ever had alcoholic liver disease (cirrhosis) or if you drink more than 3 alcoholic beverages per day.
 You may not be able to take Tylenol.

 Your doctor will determine whether Tylenol is safe for you to use during pregnancy.
 Do not use this medicine without the advice of your doctor if you are pregnant.